Adis Ahmetovic: Early beginnings

 Ahmetovic joined the Social Democratic Party of Germany in 2008.
 He was chairman of the Young Socialists in the SPD in the Hannover Region from 2014 to 2018 and has been one of the two leaders of the SPD Hannover since 2020.

 In the 2016 Lower Saxon local elections, Ahmetovic was elected to the District Council of Bothfeld-Vahrenheide.

 Member of the German Parliament, 2021–present

-In the 2021 German federal election, Ahmetovic won the constituency of Stadt Hannover I. In this capacity, he is his parliamentary group’s rapporteur on the Western Balkans.
+In the 2021 German federal election, Ahmetovic won the constituency of Stadt Hannover I. In this capacity, he was initially his parliamentary group's rapporteur on the Western Balkans from 2021 to 2025.
+Since the 2025 elections, he has been his parliamentary group's spokesperson on foreign affairs.

 Within his parliamentary group, Ahmetovic belongs to the Parliamentary Left, a left-wing movement.